intel/mayloon-runtime/README.md

   2. mayloon-runtime, which basically simulates many Android framework capabilities on top of HTML5 platforms and needs to be loaded with the converted Android app before launching.

-Please checkout the wiki pages for user guide and the design rationles about how we make the conversion possible.
+Please checkout the <a href="https://github.com/01org/mayloon-runtime/wiki">wiki</a> pages for user guide and the design rationles about how we make the conversion possible.

 Please submit your bug reports via the GitHub issues.